 1. Paris, France

 Paris is a stunning, sophisticated city and one of the most visited cities in Europe for a good reason.
 We enjoyed exploring the winding streets on our Paris city break, tasting excellent French cuisine, enjoying the shops, fashion, café culture, and many beautiful parks.
+Whether you’re spending a month or 10-days in Europe, Paris is a must-visit!

 Must-see activities in Europe’s greatest city include the iconic Eiffel Tower, Louvre Art Gallery and Notre Dame cathedral, as well as a boat trip on the River Seine.
 Montmartre is a traditional Parisian neighbourhood located in the hills just north of Paris.
 Enjoy the cobbled streets, Place du Tertre (where artists paint), Sacre Coeur Basilica and fantastic views across the city.